vladtsf/java-1/Lab1/README.md

 # Lab01

 There are four packages: "partA," "partB," "partC," and "lines."
-Each of them contains my solutions for your assignments.
+Each of them contains my solutions for the assignments from Lab01.
 Assignments from the part B are mostly located in the "lines" package, which was a requirement.

 I strove to supply tests that would cover the assigned requirements.